haylibi/Four_ColorGame/README.md

 ## Dependecies
-This software was tested using Python 3.10, and requires only two default packages:
+This software was tested using Python 3.7.2, and requires only two default packages:
 1. time
 2. path
+3. random

 ## Algorithms defined
 * Min-Max